whiteacrellc/cathnow/PRIVACY.md

 ## 💖 Our Commitment

 White Acre Software LLC is committed to **protecting your privacy** and ensuring the security of your personal information.
-This privacy policy explains our data practices for the **Cath Now** application.
+This privacy policy explains our data practices for the **Cath Rmdr** application.

 *(Effective Date: September 2025)*